psolite/psolite-solana-workshop-season1/README.md

-## Welcome to PSOLITE SOLANA WORWSHOP
+## Welcome to PSOLITE SOLANA WORKSHOP

 This workshop focused on to start solana development using solana/web3.js Package.